pid-j/ChickenLoop/README.md

 #### Automatic Compilation (Packaging)

-To compile ChickenLoop automatically, clone the `src` branch, and download the `Packager.py` file.
-Drop this file into the folder where the assets are located (where you cloned the `src` branch).
-Execute the file, and let it do its thing.
+To compile ChickenLoop automatically, clone the `src` branch, and download the `Packager.py` file Drop this file into the folder where the assets are located (where you cloned the `src` branch).
+Execute the file, and let it do its packaging (it shouldn't take long).

+You can also use the `Packager.py` file to compress other decompressed `.sb3` files.

 ## Usage

 ChickenLoop cannot be imported into the Scratch website, as it is too large.
 However, ChickenLoop can be imported into the Scratch/Turbowarp offline app.

-ChickenLoop can later be packaged with the Turbowarp Packager.
+ChickenLoop can later be packaged with the Turbowarp Packager to one's platform of choice.